What is animal assisted therapy?

 Is your dog a good fit for a pediatric clinic?

 The most important part of being an effective therapy dog team is understanding your dog’s strengths and weaknesses.
 For many animals, children can be difficult to engage with due to unpredictable behaviors, poor physical boundaries, and excitability.
 During a volunteer session at the clinic your dog may encounter times when multiple children are present at once, children may be crying or screaming, or some children may be fearful.
-If your dog is naturally afraid of scenarios like this, then they may be better suited for volunteering with adult populations.
+If your dog is naturally afraid of scenarios like this, then it may be better suited for volunteering with adult populations.
 On the other hand, if your dog can tolerate these scenarios please be aware we will also do our best to prevent a dog from becoming overstimulated or uncomfortable during their time here.

 Requirements for volunteering